If you'd like to invite Oran to speak at your event or conference or to schedule an interview, please email us at email@example.com.

 Oran B. Hesterman, PhD

-A former fellow in the Kellogg National Fellowship Program and the National Center for Food and Agriculture Policy in Washington, D.C., Hesterman has published more than 400 reports and articles on subjects ranging from crop rotation to the impact of philanthropy on food systems practice and policy and trends in the good food movement.
-He currently serves on the board or in an advisory role for a number of national and Michigan-based organizations and businesses including FoodCorps, Five Acre Farms, Groundwork Center, NextCycle Michigan, and Pardes Hannah Jewish Renewal Community.
+A former fellow in the Kellogg National Fellowship Program and the National Center for Food and Agriculture Policy in Washington, D.C., Oran has published more than 400 reports and articles on subjects that include crop rotation, the impact of philanthropy on food systems practice and policy, and trends in the good food movement, among others.
+He currently serves on the board or in an advisory role for a number of national and Michigan-based organizations, including Fair Food Fund, Five Acre Farms, Groundwork Center, NextCycle Michigan, and Pardes Hannah Jewish Renewal Community.
 Oran also participates in the Editorial Board of the Journal of Agriculture, Food Systems, and Community Development.

 Oran is a native of Berkeley, California.
 He earned his bachelor’s and master’s degrees from the University of California, Davis.
 He completed his PhD in agronomy, plant genetics, and business administration at the University of Minnesota.
 He lives with his wife, Lucinda Kurtz, and he still gets his hands dirty in his garden and at the potter’s wheel.

 Oran’s 2011 groundbreaking book, Fair Food: Growing a Healthy, Sustainable Food System for All, provides an inspiring guide to changing not only what we eat, but also how food is grown, packaged, delivered, and sold.
 It was heralded by The New York Times as “an important, accessible book on a crucial subject” and remains an important text at dozens of colleges and universities across the country.